Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 Capturing the wildebeest migration

-Plan to Be Patient
+Plan To Be Patient

-As previously mentioned, the wildebeest migration is a long event and the river crossings are a fast and fleeting part of it.
+As previously mentioned, the wildebeest migration is a long event, and the river crossings are a fast and fleeting part of it.
 It will require a lot of patience should you truly want to witness one.
 You might sit and wait for an entire day without any reward.
 With this in mind, make a plan for how you will pass the time when you’re waiting for the action to start.

 This is the perfect opportunity to catch up on some reading or get to know your local guide.
 Pack food, books, games, and a sense of humour to help keep your morale high when nature is not cooperating.